wilsonsouto/angular-starter-template/README.md

 ## :dart: About

-The Angular Starter Kit is a starting point for web application development.
-It provides an initial structure with basic configurations and functionalities already implemented, allowing you to start development quickly.
+The Angular Starter Kit provides a pre-configured structure with essential functionalities, enabling quick web application development

 ## :sparkles: Features